glowkeeper/glowkeeper.github.io/src/content/writing/stories/change.md

 By the time the sun began to set, neither man had spoken for almost an hour.

 Raphael was surprised to discover that the silence had not required improving.

+The coach was crowded, and the cousins found seats at opposite ends.

+Raphael sat beside a farmer whose coat was patched at both elbows and whose boots were thick with dried mud.
+At first, Raphael angled his immaculate trousers carefully away from him.

+Then the farmer asked where he was travelling.

+By the time the coach reached the town, Raphael knew the names of the farmer’s three sheepdogs, had heard a complicated story about an escaped bull and was eating an apple from his orchard.

+Harry caught his cousin’s eye as they climbed down.

+Raphael looked at the apple in his hand.

+“Every day brings something new,” he said.

+Harry smiled.

 At last, the train carried them to the small station in the valley below Harry’s mountain.